eybisi/klarabot/README.md

 # klarabot
-Telegram Bot to use [KLaRa](https://github.com/KasperskyLab/klara) remotely
+Telegram Bot to use [KLaRa](https://github.com/KasperskyLab/klara) remotely .
+Can be combined with [vtfeeder](https://github.com/eybisi/vtfeeder) .
+Vtfeeder downloads file feed from virustotal each hour and klara scans files automatically.

 # Setup